 A common theme I see everywhere in the health space is how toxic our environment has become.
 Our food, our water, our soil, and pretty much everything is loaded with toxins that will make us sick, give us cancer, and kill us.

 Yet despite all these toxins, people aren’t dropping dead.
 In fact, life expectancies for most countries are continuing to rise.
-I’ve been skeptical of the entire thesis that our world is a toxic mess and that unless we open our wallet and spend copious amounts of money to protect ourselves from toxins, we are doomed to a worse outcome.
+I’ve been skeptical of the entire thesis that our world is a toxic mess and that unless we open our wallets and spend copious amounts of money to protect ourselves from toxins, we are doomed to a worse outcome.
 Fear sells.

 Assuming one doesn’t smoke, do drugs, is at a healthy weight, and keeps alcohol use low, how much benefit does one get from spending their way to better health via “clean products”?
 I’m guessing not by much, if at all.
 There will be exceptions, but my guess is we know far less than we claim to know.